ewkt/Vinted-Discord-Notifications/README.md

 (https://discord.com/channels/123456789000000000/--->123456789012345678<---)
   - channelName: is a way of identifying which searches are producing results in the app logs
   - url: is the url of the vinted search you want to have notifications for, just copy and paste it from vinted in your browser!
-  - frequency: this is how fast you want the search to look for new items, in milliseconds (remember to not exceed 1 request per second)
+  - frequency: this is how fast you want the search to look for new items, in seconds (remember to not exceed 1 request per second)
   - titleBlacklist: is a list of words that you want to exclude from your search results (filters out items that have at least one of the words in their title)

 ```